Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Mark R. Williams - Whiting Petroleum Corp.

-One thing I'd add into that, if you look at the overall section of the Bakken, and how much of it is hydrocarbon bearing (49:07) the deepest part of the basin so the area around the river in the Walleye and Tarpon Prospects (49:12) the whole hydrocarbon column there is quite a bit thicker than it is if you get out towards the marginal – at the very extreme peripheries of the basin.
+One thing I'd add into that, if you look at the overall section of the Bakken, and how much of it is hydrocarbon bearing the deepest part of the basin so the area around the river in the Walleye and Tarpon Prospects, west of the Nesson anticline, the whole hydrocarbon column there is quite a bit thicker than it is if you get out towards the marginal – at the very extreme peripheries of the basin.
 And so, we have the opportunity then to do larger fracs because we're not as worried about frac height growth and those type of things.
 And so, that's the areas where we had the best success going to larger sand volumes and fortunately that's where most of our acreage is.

 Biju Perincheril - Susquehanna Financial Group LLLP